Lyme disease questionnaire

 Use our free symptom checker to find out if you have lyme disease.

-What is Lyme Disease?
+What is Lyme disease?

-- About 70% to 80% of infected people will develop the EM (erythema migrans) rash, which is characteristic of Lyme disease.
-The EM rash is a red circle that usually appears at the tick bite site, about 3 to 14 days after the bite.
+- Erythema migrans rash: A red circle where you’ve been bitten, appears about 3 to 14 days after the bite.
 Most of the time it slowly increases in size, often with a clear site in the middle that makes the rash look like a bull’s eye.
 It usually disappears in about 3 to 4 weeks.

 - Swollen lymph nodes